Gooxey/mcmanage/README.md

 ## Features

+### Minecraft server

-- Starts Minecraft servers configured in the `config/server_list.toml` file ( The Minecraft server must be stored under `servers/<the name of the server>` )
+- Starts Minecraft servers configured in the `config/server_list.toml` file. ( The Minecraft server must be stored under `servers/<the name of the server>` )
-- Restarts all Minecraft servers every 24h
+- Restarts a Minecraft server regularly if configured in the `config/server_list.toml` file.
-- Stores the logs of each server under `logs/<the name of the server>.txt`
+- Stores the logs of each server under `logs/servers/<the name of the server>.log`
+- Automatically agrees to the EULA if configured in the `config/config.toml` file.
+- Downloads the server jar if needed from a link specified in the `config/server_list.toml` file.
+- Shuts down the computer running this application after some time of no player activity on any Minecraft server, if configured in the `config/server_list.toml` file.

+### UI

+- Hosts an UI to the port specified in the `config/config.toml` file.
+(The UI's files can be found at `share/frontend`)
+- Using the REST API of this application, one can replace the official UI with a custom one.

 ## Configuration